-And that was the extent of the role Dune played in my life.
-Ah gotcha, the beginning of this post was sarcasm because ultimately the Dune franchise means nothing to me.
-For years I didn’t understand the reference and only laughed cuz I thought Dane Cook sounded hilarious.
+And that’s the extent of the role Dune played in my life.
+Get it?
+The beginning of this post was sarcasm because ultimately the Dune franchise means nothing to me.
+For years I didn’t understand Dane’s reference and only laughed cuz I laughed at everything Dane Cook said.
 To this day I have yet to seen that David Fincher disaster nor have I read any of the popular books.
-Haven’t played the videos.
+Haven’t played the video games.
 Haven’t seen the tv miniseries.

 Obviously, I’m one person, but I can’t recall a time in my life when anyone tried to get me into Dune.
-I’m not trying to act like Brooklyn hipsters trapped in their bubble unable to understand Trump’s victory.
-But I just can’t see a huge fuss being made over this property.
+Maybe I’m like Erin from the Office and I just don’t get it.
+But I don’t see a huge fuss being made over this property.
 I’m pretty confident Dune falls into the Gretchen Weiners Fetch trap.
 Studios want to make sure a certain old IP is the new thing when ultimately it’s never gonna happen.

 But hey, I don’t run the studio so if they want to waste money on a new Dune movie then have fun.
 The main problem I have with this announcement is that Denis Villeneuve is attached to direct.
-Newly nominated for Best Director, Denis Villeneuve’s American career has been exciting to follow.
+It’s not that I don’t like the guy.
+It’s been fascinating to track the Newly nominated for Best Director Denis Villeneuve’s American career.

-Sicario is another R rated film, which sees Emily Blunt facing off a brutal Mexican drug cartel.
+Sicario was his followup and is another R rated film, which sees Emily Blunt facing off a brutal Mexican drug cartel.
 Again, doesn’t scream consumer friendly yet made 85 million off a 30 mill budget.
 This time Denis’ film was able to secure 3 Oscar nominations.